One dead, two injured in Queenstown crash involving motorbike

 Wilkinson said it was unusual to have two serious crashes on the same stretch of road in such a short space of time.

-Meanwhile, in a separate incident, a rescue helicopter was called to the scene of a motorcycle crash north of Palmerston this afternoon.
+Meanwhile, in a separate incident, a motorcyclist was airlifted to Dunedin Hospital with serious injuries after crashing north of Palmerston this afternoon.

-A St John spokesman said they were contacted at 2.09pm, after a report a motorcycle had left the road and gone down a bank at Horse Range Rd near Trotters Gorge.
+A St John spokesman said they were contacted at 2.09pm, after a report a motorcycle had left Horse Range Rd and gone down a bank near Trotters Gorge.

-The rider was believed to have sustained injuries, the nature of which was not yet known.

-A Fire and Emergency New Zealand spokesman said crews from Palmerston and Waikouaiti had been sent to the scene.
+A Fire and Emergency New Zealand spokesman said crews from Palmerston and Waikouaiti had earlier been sent to the scene to prepare a landing site for the helicopter.

-Crews were ''comforting the patient and providing general care'', he said.
+They were ''comforting the patient and providing general care'' before the helicopter crew arrived, he said.